skemper/www.jhu-oose.com/toolbox/index.md

 **Our Choice.** IntelliJ IDEA is the modern industry standard for [Java](#programming-language-java), after it [*eclipsed*](https://www.eclipse.org) the competition.
 It makes it easier to use the other tools in the Toolbox, including [Git](#version-control-systemvcs-git), [JavaScript](#programming-language-javascript), [Markdown](#authoring-language-markdown), and [SQLite](#database-management-systemdbms-sqlite).
 Also, it’s the foundation of Android Studio.

 **Where to Get it.** [Follow these instructions](https://www.jetbrains.com/idea/download/).
 Install the *Ultimate* edition, not the *Community* one.
-The Ultimate edition a commercial product, so [apply for a student license](https://www.jetbrains.com/student/) (they typically accept the application quickly).
+The Ultimate edition a commercial product, so [apply for a student license](https://www.jetbrains.com/student/).
 The Ultimate edition includes features that the Community doesn’t and that are useful in the course, for example, support for [JavaScript](#programming-language-javascript) and [database tools](#database-management-systemdbms-sqlite).

 **How to Learn it.** First, fiddle with it for a couple of hours.
 If after that you still want some help, refer to the [documentation](https://www.jetbrains.com/idea/documentation/).